probot/probot/docs/configuration.md

 ### `filter`

-Only preform the actions if the function returns `true`.
+Only perform the actions if the function returns `true`.
 The `event` is passed as an argument to the function and attributes of the [webhook payload](https://developer.github.com/webhooks/#events).

 ```js
 .filter(event => event.payload.issue.body.includes('- [ ]'))